 A good spine surgeon is dedicated to patient care and excellent outcomes, and is willing to learn new approaches and techniques while gaining expertise in standard approaches and techniques.
 A spine surgeon should also be a good communicator who is willing to spend time explaining their reason for surgery as well as the treatment options they offer.

-What types of spine surgeries do we perform at OSSI?
+What types of spine surgeries do we perform?

 We offer an array of traditional and minimally invasive surgical treatment options for the spine.